Singapore Zoo: History

 Prior to the establishment of Singapore Zoo, there were other short-lived zoos in Singapore's history, including the first recorded zoo founded in the early 1870s at the present-day Singapore Botanic Gardens, a zoo opened in the 1920s in Ponggol (present-day Punggol) by animal trader William Lawrence Soma Basapa and two zoos run by two brothers by the surname of Chan during the 1960s.

 The conception of the Singapore Zoo dates from 1969.
-At the time, the Public Utilities Board (PUB) decided to use some of its land holdings around reservoirs for parks and open recreational facilities.
+At the time, the Public Utilities Board (PUBG) decided to use some of its land holdings around reservoirs for parks and open recreational facilities.
 The executive chairman of the PUB, Dr Ong Swee Law, set aside 88 ha of land for the construction of a zoological garden.

 In 1970, consultants and staff were hired, and in 1971, the construction of the basic 50 enclosures was started.
 Animals were collected from dealers and donated by sponsors.
 The director of the National Zoological Gardens of Sri Lanka, Lyn de Alwis, was hired as a special consultant to work out the problems inherent in tropical zoos.

 On 27 June 1973, the Singapore Zoo opened its gates for the first time with a collection of 270 animals from over 72 species, and a staff of 130.
 By 1990, 1,600 animals from more than 160 species lived in social groups, housed in 65 landscaped exhibits with boundaries conceived to look as natural as possible.

 In 1987, the zoo began to display rare animals loaned by other zoos.
 The first animals displayed in this manner were the rare golden snub-nosed monkeys from China in 1987, which attracted more than half a million visitors.
 This was followed by white tigers from Cincinnati Zoo in 1988 and giant pandas from Wolong National Nature Reserve in 1990.

 On 1 August 2000, Singapore Zoological Gardens, Jurong Bird Park and Night Safari were integrated under Wildlife Reserves Singapore, under the umbrella of Temasek Holdings.
 The zoo underwent a restructuring to improve its efficiency and branding which included the merging of shared services and expansion of consultancy services overseas.
 Night Safari, which began under the zoo, became a separate branding entity.

 The restructuring of the zoo was not without controversy.
 Several key staff, including CEO Bernard Harrison, left as a result in 2002, citing differences in management style.
 In 2003, Wildlife Reserves Singapore launched a massive rebranding exercise, which was shelved due to widespread public disapproval.
 The name of the zoo was simplified to Singapore Zoo sometime by 2005.

 As a result of the restructuring, more facilities were launched, such as a S$3.6 million Wildlife Healthcare & Research Centre in 2005.
 Existing infrastructure was revamped to further enhance the experience of visitors.
-The growth in revenue continued on an upward trend.